taiki45/md-numbered-headers/README.md

 md-numbered-headers
 ===================

-Addiing numbered-headers to a markdown file.
+Insert numbered-headers to a markdown file.

 Convert from: